 H: 7 inches

-A fire grenade is a fire extinguisher in a glass bottles.
-Containers like this one held chemicals and were thrown at the base of the fire so the bottle would smash and release the chemicals, putting out the fire.
-This dark blue bottle still has the carbon-tetrachloride (CTC) sealed in it.
-Early ones used salt-water, but CTC was more effective.
-Carbon-tetrachloride extinguishers were withdrawn in the 1950s because of the chemical’s toxicity–exposure to high concentrations damages the nervous system and internal organs.
+This is a fire grenade made by the General Fire Extinguisher Co. in NY and was called the Harkness Fire Destroyer (1871-1892).
+A fire grenade is a fire extinguisher in a glass bottle.
+Containers like this one held liquid chemicals and were thrown at the base of the fire so the bottle would smash and release the chemicals, putting out the fire.
+This dark blue bottle still contains the extinguishing fluid of an unknown composition.
+Early ones used salt-water, and ones made after 1910 used mainly carbon-tetrachloride which was inexpensive and effective.
+After 1950 carbon-tetrachloride could no longer be used in glass fire grenades because of its chemical toxicity.
+Exposure to high concentrations of this damages the nervous system and internal organs.
 Additionally, when used on a fire, the heat can convert CTC to Phosgene gas, formerly used as a chemical weapon in World War One.

 H: 6 ½ inches